 Is It Worth It?

 While Aqua Vitae does have a nice smell, and users reported that they certainly enjoyed wearing it, just about any cologne can do this for you.
-It’s certainly worth a shot if you want to try it, and its androstenone content may indeed produce a slight attraction to you from the opposite sex (attraction to males from females), giving you the psychological boost you need to make a connection.
+It’s certainly worth a shot if you want to try it, and its androstenone content may indeed produce a slight attraction to you, giving you the psychological boost you need to make a connection.
 If you decide you want to try it, buy it from a retailer that offers a money back guarantee so that you can return it if you don’t like it.